taotriad/BabySomnia/Video_guide.md

 ## Interlude II: Minx

-If you've made it here, and still enjoy yourself, consider yourself a BabySomnia!
+If you have made it here, and still enjoy yourself, consider yourself a BabySomnia!
 As JiU once said, "Dreamcatcher is like a black hole.
 Once you go in you won't be able to get out."

 You probably noticed that a group named Minx was mentioned in Dodging Disbandment (assuming you watched it)?